w3f/research/docs/Polkadot/security/index.md

 import DocCardList from '@theme/DocCardList';

-This chapter talks about general security concerns, that cut across many (if not all) `subprotocols <protocols>` of Polkadot.
+This section addresses general security concerns that span many, if not all, Polkadot `subprotocols <protocols>`.

 <DocCardList />